-“There was this wooden temple where everyone went to let go of their hurt.
-At the end of the week, the walls were jam packed with love notes to lost ones and forgiveness notes to themselves.
-I was moved to tears by the end of it.”
+“By the end of the week, the walls are jam-packed with love notes to lost ones and forgiveness notes to themselves.
+I was moved to tears by it.”

 The nighttime is an even more magical experience.
-Everything is lit up with neon lights and you can venture from stage to stage listening to whatever your heart desires.
+Everything is lit up with neon lights, and you can venture from stage to stage listening to whatever your heart desires.

 Venturing further into the desert, you end up stumbling across some of the most fantastic art pieces.
 They build this wooden temple where everyone goes to let go of their hurt.
 By the end of the week, the walls are jam-packed with notes to lost loved ones and forgiveness notes to themselves.
 I was moved to tears by it.
 On the very last night, they burn the temple, and everyone gathers around to let go of all of their hurt—it’s an incredibly emotional experience.

 There was this moment one afternoon when we were heading out to the critical tits parade (a bunch of women biking around the desert expressing their freedom), biking through what we thought was just a whiteout.
 You could only see a metre or so in front of you, and the dust storm just kept getting worse and worse to the point we all had to stop and hold on to one another otherwise we would have lost each other.
 We turned and looked to the left, and there was this incredible chapel statue there in the middle of nowhere with someone playing the organ.
 We ventured in and sat in the pews and waited out the dust storm there.

 This is the most beautiful place on earth, from the sunrises over the desert to the sunsets whilst watching the man burn, and despite every inch of me being covered in dust (everyone’s hair had turned some shade of grey by the end of it), and without having had a proper shower in a week, it was the most moving and spectacular experience I could have asked for.